-But in googling for “dilemna,” I got hundreds of hits, including the CNN headline “Seoul’s Missile Dilemna,” and in searching the New York Times archive, I found 11 appearances of “dilemna” since 1981.
+However, the misspelling has cropped up here and there over the centuries.
+And internet searches of contemporary databases turn up hundreds of hits, including the CNN headline “Seoul’s Missile Dilemna.”
+In searching the New York Times archive, we found 11 appearances of “dilemna” since 1981.

-Mostly, though, I find cries in the wilderness from people (both American and British) whose teachers apparently insisted on the spelling “dilemna” so vigorously that it became engraved on their brains!
+Mostly, though, we find cries in the wilderness from people (both American and British) whose teachers apparently insisted on the spelling “dilemna” so vigorously that it became engraved on their brains.
 Who were these teachers and where did they get this harebrained idea?
 Did they (on both sides of the Atlantic) descend from a single Proto-Teacher born on another planet?

-Some things, and this apparently is one of them, are beyond me.
-I can’t account for the bizarre phenomenon of so very many people being taught – and taught INSISTENTLY – that “dilemna” is correct.
-If I ever become enlightened on this mysterious subject, I’ll report back!
+Some things, and this apparently is one of them, are beyond us.
+We can’t account for the bizarre phenomenon of so very many people being taught – and taught INSISTENTLY – that “dilemna” is correct.
+If we ever become enlightened on this mysterious subject, we’ll report back!

 With apologies to Winston Churchill, this is a dilemma, wrapped in a mystery, inside an enigma.